 The notification activation process will be improved as the MKGSA implements a well registration program, which will improve data and analyses on wells outside of the MKGSA's existing database, particularly domestic wells.
 By having the necessary details on domestic well existence, location, and construction, the GSAs can then compare the site-specific information to groundwater levels, groundwater quality, and subsidence monitoring results to identify where at-risk wells exist and have the contact information available to notify the landowner and/or tenants.
 The well registration program is scheduled to be rolled out in a later iteration of the MKGSA Mitigation Plan by Spring 2025.
-More information on the upcoming Well Registration Program is available below in Section 2.4.4
+More information on the upcoming well registration program is available in Section Error!
+Reference source n ot found..